sublocale/solid-guacamole/README.md

 This script will setup iptables to do the following;

+- allow internal Amazon network and create a [LOCAL-TRAFFIC] tag for log review
+  - limit logging for local traffic to stop log filling up
 - load blacklists and create a [BLACKLIST] tag for log review
 - load whitelists and create a [WHITELIST] tag for log review
   - limit logging for whitelisted IP's to stop log from filling up syslog